KasparKoorits/NBA_HigherOrLower/README.md

 # NBA Higher or Lower
 NBA Higher or Lower is a web-based game where users guess which NBA player has higher stats in categories like career points per game (PPG), field goal percentage (FG%), three-point percentage (3PT%), or 2K ratings.
+Made by Kaspar Koorits and Jakob Kaur Kelder.

 ## Features
 - **User Authentication**